SwatiPanigrahi/SwatiPanigrahi/README.md

 ## About Me
 I am Swatisnigdha Panigrahi, a Management Trainee - US Recruiter at Lancesoft India Private Limited, Bhubaneswar.
 Enthusiastic to explore the field of data analysis.

-- 🌱 I’m currently focusing on Advanced Excel and Power BI.
+- 🌱 I’m currently focusing on taffing and recruitment services.
 - 📫 How to reach me: snigdhaswatipanigrahi@gmail.com
 - ⚡ Fun fact: I always think about food.